starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Updating DXVK within a wine prefix
-1. Update winetricks:
-   `sudo winetricks --self-update`
-3. Re-install dxvk (change wine prefix to match your install location):
+To re-install dxvk, run the following in your terminal.
+Change the wine prefix path to match your install location:
-   `WINEPREFIX=$HOME/Games/star-citizen winetricks dxvk`
+   `WINEPREFIX=$HOME/Games/star-citizen winetricks --force dxvk`